UK PM Johnson "really pleased" with work done to reopen schools | Health

 UK PM Johnson "really pleased" with work done to reopen schools

-British Prime Minister Boris Johnson said on Tuesday he was "really pleased" by the work done to get ready to reopen schools from next week, a test of his government after it failed to return all children to schools earlier this year.
+British Prime Minister Boris Johnson said on Tuesday he was "really pleased" by the work done to prepare schools for reopening next week, a test of his government after it failed to get children back to class earlier this year.

 Johnson, whose Conservative government has come under fire for how it has tackled education during the coronavirus crisis, said it was "crucial" for all children to return to school and that he would look at medical evidence to see whether he should change the government's advice on wearing face coverings.
-After his government was criticized for its handling of exam results this month and failed to bring all children back to school before the summer holidays, Johnson wants to show his government can preside over a full-time return to school.
+He is under pressure to show he can preside over a full-time return to school after a debacle over the grades awarded to students whose exams were canceled during lockdown.

+The boss of the exam regulator in England, Ofqual, on Tuesday, announced her decision to step down with immediate effect.
+"I'm really pleased by the work that teachers, schools, parents, pupils have done to get ready," Johnson said of the reopening of schools during a visit in southwest England.

 - READ MORE ON: